denisl78/rootfscopy/README.md

 # RootFSCopy

-* RootFSCopy is a script to copy binaries and dependent libraries from build stage to application container.
+## info
-* Initial realese only for ubi docker images
+`filefscopy` is a script to copy binaries files and dependent libraries from build stage to application container.

 ## usage

-In a dockerfile, typical use would look like:
+In a dockerfile, typical use will look like:

 ```
 FROM some_builder_imager AS builder_container